What is the deadline for applying? When is interview season?

 Beginning in 2018, we will accept 3 per year, for a total of 9.

 How often will I be on call?
 Do I have to stay in the hospital for my call?

-First and second year fellows are on call approximately one weekday a week and one weekend a month.
+First and second year fellows are on call on in 1 week days and one weekend every 6 weekends.
 After each weekend on call, fellows have the following Monday off from clinical duties after sign out in the morning.
-Call in the third year is reduced (approximately 20 calls in the year).
+Call in the third year is reduced.

 Call is taken from home, with the expectation that fellows will return to the hospital as needed for STEMIs or unstable patients.
 Fellows are provided with a laptop and iPhone in order to view EKGs, review charts, and otherwise facilitate call.

 Fellows have outpatient clinic once a week with faculty preceptors.
 Fellows establish and manage their own panel of patients.

 We work closely with nurse practitioners, cath lab technicians, sonographers, and others.
 Sonographers do the majority of the echocardiography imaging and we have nurse practitioners who do most of the device checks in pacemaker clinic.
 However, there is ample opportunity to obtain scanning and programming skills, and fellows routinely perform echo exams and check devices on night call.